Advanced features

 AVPVidAuthSource *authSource = [[AVPVidAuthSource alloc] init];

 authSource.playAuth = @"<yourPlayAuth>"; // The playback credential.
-You need to call the GetVideoPlayAuth operation of ApsaraVideo VOD to generate it.
+To get this credential, call the ApsaraVideo VOD GetVideoPlayAuth operation.

 VidPlayerConfigGenerator* vp = [[VidPlayerConfigGenerator alloc] init];